Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 → Read full MuscleTech analysis

-Lead Level: 25% over limit (still very low)
+Lead Level: 25% of daily limit (very low)

 Max Servings: 4 per day